pfdinc/resume/resume.md

 *	Wrote a unit test based on functional specifications.
 *	Wrote documentation and design of code to ensure readability and maintainability.

+**Job Title** </br>
+**Volunteer**</br>
+Software Development Engineer
+Project Manager

+**Employer**</br>
+cellForHelp / Red Cross – Seattle, WA</br>
+01/2010 – 08/2012

+**Project Description**
+*	Presented a unique method of gathering donations to the Red Cross.
+This unique method implies that rather than people   donating money, they would donate cellphones which later transferred to money.
+*	Created a web application to helped Red Cross gather funds from donors to help those effected by 2010 Haiti earthquake.
+**Job Description**
+*	Developed a web application using C#, HTML, CSS, JavaScript
+*	Developed an email service using Java Mail API which automatically notified Red Cross of donations.
+*	Create new Database tables with MySQL.
+*	Worked closely with Red Cross team to apply charity policy to the web program.
+*	Conducted Black Box & White Box testing
+*	Write a unit test based on functional specifications.

+## ***Extracurricular Involvement/Skills***

+**Black Student Union**
+Central Washington University – Ellensburg, WA September 2014 – March 2018

+**Duties**
+*	Assist new students from different cultural backgrounds
+*	Create weekly meetings for students to discuss current local issues
+*	Provide information to students regarding current school topics and scholarship opportunities

+**ECMA Recreational Leader**
+Ethiopian Community Mutual Association, Seattle, WA </br>
+February 2003 – Current

+**Duties**
+*	Proactive in activities involving mentorship and guidance for the youth
+*	Fluently speak Amharic (Ethiopian language)
+*	Provide translation services for new immigrants

 ### Favorite Quote
 > "Nothing is impossible, the word itself says “I’m possible”!" —Audrey Hepburn